 Natural disaster damage

-Listing a property in a natural disaster zone has its challenges.
+Listing a property in a high natural event area has its challenges.
 It is important you understand what these are so you can best protect yourself.

 There is an outstanding claim on the property